top of page

 What the Heck is a Crit?

 A crit (short for critique) is an intentional, artist-led conversation centred on critical engagement with artwork.
 It’s not about advice-giving or fixing; it’s about interpreting what’s already there.
-Crits explore the work’s effect in the world, not just the artist’s intention.
+Crits explore encountering work in the world, not just the artist’s intention.
+Whether formal or experimental, crits challenge us to slow down, attune, and expand our thinking through shared dialogue.

 What is 87a CRITS?

-87a CRITS is the current iteration of the Collective: a six-month pilot programme for a small, selected group of artists, meeting monthly in Jo’s Cheltenham studio-home.
+87a CRITS is the current iteration of the Collective: a six-month pilot programme for a small, selected group of artists, meeting monthly in a Cheltenham studio.
+It’s not drop-in, it’s cohort-based, more focused, and builds deeper connections through sustained critique and collaboration.

 Who Is This For?

-Artists working with research, risk, or conceptual depth.
+Practicing Artists.
 Whether you’re self-taught or degree-trained, this is for you if you're seeking serious engagement with your work, your materials, and your role as an artist today.

 © Jo Hepburn.
 2024